theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 `pipenv` build on) gets things from by default.
 If you're interested in publishing your own Python packages, you should sign up for an account at [test PyPI](https://test.pypi.org/), and play around!

+*Note* - if you're publishing `lambdata`, it is suggested you title your package `lambdata-yourusername` to avoid conflicts with others.